Should I Get a Reversal Surgery After Sigmoid Colectomy?

 Dee63

 I got my ileostomy in November.
 It was taken out on March 1st.
 It makes life a lot easier.
 I really recommend getting it done.
-It took some time for it to heal.
-But, I don't worry about things going out.
-Mine there was no problem.
-I got the surgery on a Friday, I was discharged on Monday.
-I had a follow up.
+It took some time for it to heal, but I don't worry about things going out.
+Mine had no problem.
+I got the surgery on a Friday, and I was discharged on Monday.
+I had a follow-up.
 You have to keep it clean while it heals.
-I kept mine covered because the scar is right at the waist band of my pants.
+I kept mine covered because the scar is right at the waistband of my pants.
 That really irritated it during healing.
-Not having to bring any 'emergency' materials when I left home, not worrying about the odor, etc. these definitely made it worthwhile for me.
+Not having to bring any 'emergency' materials when I left home, not worrying about the odor, etc., definitely made it worthwhile for me.